gamedevware/charon/docs/unreal_engine/creating_game_data.rst

 How to Create Game Data File
 ==============================

 To create a new game data file within the Unreal Engine Editor, open the **Content Drawer**, right-click in the desired folder, and select in the **Create Advanced Assets** section **Miscellaneous → Game Data** menu option.
 Name your game data file and proceed according to the instructions in the dialog window that appears.

-.. youtube:: Ofp5c3FSS6k
-   :width: 640
-   :height: 480

 Step By Step
 ------------